(Created Connections translated into Sierra Leonean Krio)

-Originally planned for 2020, the tour has now been rescheduled for May 2021.
+Originally planned for 2020, the tour will be rescheduled as soon as possible.

 The whole journey will be recorded with the overall purpose of creating a documentary that captures how communities can work together to mutually inspire one another, through human connection and the shared passion of long-distance running.
 It will also showcase the natural beauty of Sierra Leone, working to encourage people to re-think their initial images of the country.
 The plan is to eventually submit the film to both National and International Film Festivals.